Lp-Francois/Cybersecurity/README.md

 Sensitization : sessions, flyers, etc.

 Teach best practices to follow :
-- Doesn't open all documents,
+- Don't all documents,
 - Care to downloading,
 - Read the security charts and know the punishments.

 ### Antivirus
 _Scanner method_ - scan signatures

-_Heuristic Method_ - Look for abnormal behavio
+_Heuristic Method_ - Look for abnormal behavior

 _Generic Method_ - Have a reference (clean file) and compare others files to it.
 A virus modify the objects he infects.

 _Behavior analisis in Sandboxes_ - Best way but expensive.

 ### Watch about antivirus news & Update